somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 - If there is no variation in the price for a particular SKU, we'll discard the entire data for that specific SKU and append it to the failed data.
 - Suppose we observe that the number of different prices for a particular SKU is less than some threshold(currently 5) in such cases.
 In that case, estimating the product's elasticity won't be easy.
 Hence we append this data to the failed data.
 - If the total number of data points is less than some pre-defined threshold, then also we discard this data and append it to the failed data.
-- After all the above checks, whatever remains is good data and worth estimating the elasticity.
+- After all the above checks, whatever remains is good data worth estimating the elasticity.

 # Pricing
 Pricing of the products is done two ways - for good data, we'll do dynamic pricing, and for bad data, we'll do ruled-based pricing.